LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Doesn't affect service-linked roles, which enable other AWS services to integrate with AWS OUs.
   * If disabled at the root account, all SCPs are automatically detached from OU under that root account.
 If re-enabled all accounts there under are reverted to full AWS Access (default)
   * Must have an explicit allow (nothing allowed by default like IAM) which is similar to IAM permissions boundary (if not in boundary => deny)
+  * IAM permissions boundary can only be applied to users and roles, not groups

 ## Identity and Access Management (IAM)